Abe's push for more veterinary schools seen as quantity over quality of education | The Japan Times

 The way the government tells it, Japan is in dire need of veterinarians.

-In his speech in Kobe last month, Prime Minister Shinzo Abe reportedly announced his intention to spearhead an effort to create new veterinary departments in universities across the nation.
+In a speech in Kobe last month, Prime Minister Shinzo Abe reportedly announced his intention to spearhead an effort to create new veterinary departments in universities across the nation.

 The following is our look into the status of veterinary education in Japan and the controversy over whether there is a shortage.